nareshns2004/Software_Design_Architecture/Software_Design_Architecture_Notes/Low_Level_Design_Notes/03_UML_Diagrams/03_Modelling_Business_Systems/03_External_View/README.md

 ## Business Use Cases

-Before we converge to the business usecases, we would like to take a look at the general definition of a use case in UML.
+Before we converge to the <b>business usecases</b>, we would like to take a look at the general definition of a use case in UML.
 A use case is the specification of a set of actions performed by a system, which yields an observable result that is typically of value for one or more actors or other stakeholders of the system (OMG: Unified Modeling Language: Superstructure, Version 2.0, Revised Final Adopted Specification, October 2004).

 What is an observable, valuable result in a business system?
 This question—how to find use cases—has preoccupied analysts and designers since the first day the term was used.
 The use cases of our business system are the services of a business system that are offered to customers, business partners, or other business systems.
 In contrast to this, the functionality that exists within a business system, which is neither visible nor accessible to outsiders, represents an internal activity, meaning an internal business process.